-Despite diversity and inclusion being firmly on the agenda for Australian workplaces in 2018, the latest Randstad Employer Brand Research has revealed that only half of Aussie workers believe their employers have successfully established a diverse and inclusive culture.
+Despite diversity and inclusion being firmly on the agenda for Australian workplaces in 2018, the latest Randstad Employer Brand Research has revealed that only half of the Aussie workers believe their employers have successfully established a diverse and inclusive culture.

-The Randstad research findings echo industry research which shows three in four Australian workers support their organisation taking action to create a workplace which is diverse and inclusive (1).
+The Randstad research findings echo industry research which shows three in four Australian workers support their organisation taking action to create a workplace that is diverse and inclusive (1).
 This is backed up by the claim that one in five Australians have personally experienced harassment and/or discrimination at work in the past year (2).

 Frank Ribuot, CEO of Randstad Australia, said that while the issue of diversity and inclusion has been increasingly in the spotlight globally, many local businesses are still only at the foundation stage of building their diversity programs.